so-artn/ARTN/mont4k_pipeline/README.md

 doesn't natively support multi-extension FITS files, so the convenience routines in this pipeline had to be written to run on MEFs.

+Development of this pipeline was done for the Arizona Robotic Telescope Network (ARTN) project; if you find the code useful, an acknowledgment and citation to the ARTN SPIE paper (B. Weiner et al, 2018 SPIE Telescopes and Instrumentation to appear) is appreciated.

 Possibly to be added:

 * sky flat / illumination correction